microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 # Dataflow

 1. A customer requests a business relationship in the Dynamics 365 e-Commerce site.
-1. The request presents in Dynamics 365 Sales as an lead.
+1. The prospect in commerce presents in Dynamics 365 Sales as an lead.
 1. Within Dynamics 365 Sales a Teams meeting is created to qualify and on-board the business partner.
+2. Viva Sales is embeded to help with trancript and next steps.